ravi688/BuildMaster/README.md

     "install_header_dirs" : [ "include/bufferlib" ],
     // Header inclusion directory common to all targets "include_dirs" : [ "include" ],
+    // Extra linker arguments when compiling on Windows platform
+    // It will be passed for each targets "windows_link_args" : [ "-lws2 " ],
     "targets" :
     [
         {